Karolina Pelendritou

-Karolina Pelendritou (born 25 August 1986) is a visually impaired swimmer from Cyprus.
+Karolina Pelendritou (Καρολίνα Πελενδρίτου; born 25 August 1986) is a visually impaired swimmer from Cyprus.
 She has won gold medals and broken records in national and international games as well as winning three gold medals, a silver and two bronze over four Paralympic Games (winning medals in each Games except for 2016 when she came in 4th).
 Due to her achievements she is known as the "Princess of the Pool".

 Pelendritou was the first living person to appear on a national Cypriot stamp, in 2004.
 She has promoted the work of various EU initiatives throughout the years, currently holding the title of ambassador for the "Youth On The Move" initiative since 2010.

 Early life

 She began swimming at the age of 9.
 A family member of hers, Antonakis Katsiounis, started to take her swimming.
 He noticed that she had a hidden talent.
 At the age of 10 she became a member of the Cyprus Swimming Federation with the Nautical Club of Limassol and at 13 years old she became a member of the National Swimming Team and soon broke records in all categories of the 50m and 100m breaststroke.